 Traditionally this drink is blended with crushed ice, but I (yours truly) prefer my Pisco Sours served straight-up or on the rocks.
 Either way, it's best

-A tangy punch which harnesses the rich flavours of the rum.
+A tangy punch that harnesses the strength and rich flavours of the rum.

 Subtly boozy, honeyed and herbal.

 Porn Star Martini

 A passion fruit and vanilla crowd-pleaser that's balanced with zesty lime, often served with sparkling wine on the side.

 Bourbon and maple syrup somewhat overwhelm the headline port wine, although it does add an underlying fruitiness to this balanced and tasty riff on an